jkingportfolio/CI_PP3_Taco_Trailer/README.md

 - The ability to seamlessly navigate through the app.
 - To use an app that provides feedback to the user.
-- To have validation that an order has been placed.
+- To have validation that inputs have been successfully entered.
-- To view a receipt of the order with all relevant details such as time order and ordered items presented in an easy to read format.
+- Personalisation in the form of a user login with saved details.

 ### User stories